MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 #### 4. Make groups searchable

-To enable the People Picker control to work with groups, the following steps need to be followed:
+Perform the following steps to enable the People Picker control to work with groups:

-1. Group object must have a property named “SID” of type “groupid” in the identity provider.
+1. Group object must have a property named `SID` of type `groupid` in the identity provider.

     You can create a `ClaimTypeMapping` object by using [New-SPClaimTypeMapping](/powershell/module/sharepoint-server/new-spclaimtypemapping) and then provide this object to [New-SPTrustedIdentityTokenIssuer](/powershell/module/sharepoint-server/new-sptrustedidentitytokenissuer) cmdlet with `-ClaimsMappings` parameter.